hashicorp/vault-client-dotnet/docs/IdentityApi.md

-            var oIDCWriteProviderRequest = new OIDCWriteProviderRequest(); // OIDCWriteProviderRequest |
+            var oidcWriteProviderRequest = new OidcWriteProviderRequest(); // OidcWriteProviderRequest |